Of the Flesh: Television release

 The film's restored version was premiered on November 5, 2017, as a feature presentation for ABS-CBN's Sunday late-night presentation program, Sunday's Best.
 The televised showing was rated SPG (Strong Parental Guidance) with warnings of themes, violence, and sex by the MTRCB and attained a nationwide share rating of 0.9%, winning against GMA Network's telecast of Diyos at Bayan, which attained a 0.5% rating, according to AGB Nielsen's Nationwide Urban Television Audience Measurement (NUTAM) ratings.

+Home media

+The film was released by Kani Releasing on Blu-ray in 2024, alongside Moral.

 Reception

 Critical reception

-Jay Cruz, writing for SINEGANG.ph, gave the film four-and-a-half out of five stars, with praise directed to its cast, screenplay, cinematography, music, and editing.
+Jay Cruz, writing for SINEGANG.ph, gave the film four and a half out of five stars, with praise directed to its cast, screenplay, cinematography, music, and editing.
 He described the film as "a final piece in the trilogy that succeeds in displaying its beauty while showing the cracks on the wall".
 Panos Kotzathanasis of Asian Movie Pulse wrote that the film "may be a bit overdramatic on occasion but both the comments and the rather intriguing story are exquisite in their conception and implementation, in another great work by the late Abaya".